dhruvnagarajan/open-news/README.md

 # open news

-Android native app that fetches top headlines from **newsapi.**
+Android native application that fetches top headlines from **newsapi.**

 ### App: [download from Google Drive](https://drive.google.com/open?id=1bYp9-hvdfaI2_zOTwnpvz4GtQZiDbeyC)

 # Architecture

-- The app is built with `CLEAN` and `MVVM`.
+- The application is built with `CLEAN` and `MVVM`.
 - `':domain'` hosts the CLEAN codebase implementation
-- `':app'` fecilitates `':domain'` with implementations of repositories, which is then used in `ViewModel`s.
+- `':application'` fecilitates `':domain'` with implementations of repositories, which is then used in `ViewModel`s.
-- The app is built for offline-first.
+- The application is built for offline-first.
 So news once loaded is then available to be consumed offline.
   - `OfflineFirstRepository` is an abstraction that any repo can extend, enabling them to use an ensemble of local and network sources to fetch data.
   - The extending `repository` would provide its own implementation of `LocalSource` and `NetworkSource`.
   - `LocalSource` and `NetworkSource` enable polymorphic use in `OfflineFirstRepository`.
 - `Dagger2`
-  - `':app'` uses di throughout the module
+  - `':application'` uses di throughout the module
 - `RxJava2`
   - All repositories and use cases expose their data asynchronously using `Observable`s.

 #### Good to haves
-- Checkout [feature/imgcache](https://github.com/dhruvnagarajan/open-news/tree/feature/imgcache/app/src/main/java/data/persistence/bitmap) for custom image caching mechanism
+- Checkout [feature/imgcache](https://github.com/dhruvnagarajan/open-news/tree/feature/imgcache/application/src/main/java/data/persistence/bitmap) for custom image caching mechanism

 # Design